nbijlani/Accelerometer_sensor_data_cleaning/Codebook.md

 ##Tidy data set
 The tidy data set contains the following columns (in order):

-1. Subject: This is the value of the single column entry taken from the test data set "subject_test.txt" and training data set "subject_train.txt".
+1. Subject: This is the value of the single column entry taken from the test data set "subject_test.txt" and training data set "subject_train.txt"

-Type: Numeric
+ * Type: Numeric
-Units: Same as for input data set
+ * Units: Same as for input data set
-Transformation: None.
+ * Transformation: None.

-2. Activity: This is the descriptive value  taken from the data set activity_labels.txt.
+2. Activity: This is the descriptive value  taken from the data set "activity_labels.txt"

-Type: Character
+ * Type: Character

-Transformation: None.
+ * Transformation: None

-Possible values:
+ * Possible values:
   * WALKING
   * WALKING_UPSTAIRS
   * WALKING_DOWNSTAIRS
   * SITTING
   * STANDING
   * LAYING

 3. Observation: This is the descriptive value of features taken from the data set "features.txt".
 Only that subset of features is considered that contain the value "mean()" or "std()".
 Per the project requirement, only measurements related to mean and standard deviation are to be included in the output.
 Hence, all other features are excluded.

-Type: Character
+ * Type: Character

-Transformation: The following transformations were performed on the feature descriptions included in the data set:
+ * Transformation: The following transformations were performed on the feature descriptions included in the data set:
   * Replace "BodyBody"" by "Body"
   * Replace beginning "t" by "Time -"
   * Replace beginning "f" by "Frequency -"